 If you’re recently feeling like you are more fortunate than others, it’s always a great idea to gift some of your unused jewelry to charity.
 Maybe all of your friends and relatives already have what they need in life, so why not do a very humane deed and gift some of it to those in need.

 A lot of charity organizations usually strive for donations such as clothes and food, but that doesn’t mean that they won’t accept some jewels as well.
 Anything that can be sold and turned into money that can help those in need is a welcomed gift.
 Consider doing this if you are thinking about scrapping the things you are not wearing.
 At least you will make someone’s life better and restore some hope in humanity.
+As a good start, you can check Me to We foundation here.

 4. Open up an online shop